In the midst of all the excitement of planning for a new baby, many couples don't think ahead about the adjustments that parenting brings.

 You can increase sexual pleasure by toning the muscles around your vagina, urethra, and anus with

-.
+Kegel exercises.
 Kegel exercises involve slowly tightening the muscles you use to stop urination.
-These exercises are very convenient because they can be done almost any time, anywhere.
+These exercises are also convenient because they can be done almost any time, anywhere.

 Low sexual desire can be a sign of